The University of Minnesota Medical School is a leader in education, research, and patient care.

 - Reduce future public health costs through preventative care.

-Support Our Family Medicine Programs
+Thank you, Advocates, for Supporting Our Family Medicine Programs

 Our state healthcare systems, hospitals, and clinics provide learning opportunities for medical students and residents who become members of the healthcare workforce and ultimately valued community physicians.
 Without state funding, these training programs would not be possible in our rural and urban communities.